bburch01/FOTAAS/README.md

 ## Installation

-While you an easily enough clone the FOTASS repo for code review, deploying it with Kubernetes will not be trival (e.g. the Cloud SQL databases would need to created and migrated and this process is not currently documented).
+While you can easily enough clone the FOTASS repo for code review, deploying it to a GKE (Google Kubernetes Environment) cluster will not be trivial (e.g. the GCP Cloud SQL databases would need to created and migrated and this process is not currently documented).

 ## Usage